Large circular photogalvanic effect in the noncentrosymmetric magnetic Weyl semimetal CeAlSi: External Influences

-\textit{External influences. --- } Here, we look for the externally tunable parameters in order to maximize the current output.
-Motivated by the work of Alam \textit{et al.} \cite{alam_sign_2023}, we study CPGE for two different magnetic configurations.
-In its ground state, CeAlSi has noncollinear magnetic order with moments directed between \textit{a}-axis and \textit{b}-axis on \textit{ab}-plane.
-We calculate injection current for two cases of collinear magnetization: \textit{(i)} magnetic moments along \textit{a}-axis and \textit{(ii)} magnetic moments along \textit{c}-axis and plot them in Fig. \ref{fig:cpge_mag-mu}a.
 It turns out that when magnetization is along \textit{a}-axis, peak of the photocurrent profile remains almost similar to that of the ground state with noncollinear order.
 However, when the moments are forced to align towards the hard axis (\textit{c}-axis), the peak value increases by a small amount.
 The peak now shifts to the center of the plateau region and all the values in that region get enhanced.
-To be quantitative, the peak goes from 1242 $\mu$A/V$^2$ to 1320 $\mu$A/V$^2$.
+To be quantitative, the peak goes from 3970 $\mu$A/V$^2$ to 4150 $\mu$A/V$^2$.
+To understand this change in CPGE profile, we investigate the behavior of the Weyl nodes.
+We observe that the number of Weyl nodes increase when magnetic orientation is altered (Fig. \ref{fig:cpge_mag-mu}c-d).
+It becomes 48 when $\overrightarrow{\bm M}$ is along \textit{a}-axis and 72 for $\overrightarrow{\bm M}$ parallel to \textit{c}-axis as compared to 40 at ground state.
+Some of them appear below the Fermi level with energy as low as $-120$ meV.
+Moreover, the horizontal distributions of the nodes dictates that the degeneracy in energy also increases due to this transition.
+One should also note that, we didn’t observe any significant changes in other components of $\eta$.
+While there are slight variations due to changes in spin-orbit interactions, no new dominant component emerges, except for $\eta_{xzx}$.
+It turns out that the magnetic symmetry does not influence the overall behavior of the tensor.
+However, due to the changes in microscopic interactions with magnetic moments, we could observe some improvement in the dominant component.
 To proceed with another approach, we change the chemical potential ($\mu$) of the system and study the injection current profile, for multiple values of $\mu$ between $-0.3$ eV and $+0.3$ eV relative to the Fermi level (Fig. \ref{fig:cpge_mag-mu}b).
 We observe that, when we increase the chemical potential above $\epsilon_F$, $\eta_{xzx}$ starts to increase slightly at first.
 However, increasing $\mu$ beyond 0.2 eV (critical point), makes the current fall in the plateau region.
 Nevertheless, $\eta_{xzx}$ always shows a declining nature when decreasing $\mu$.
-Therefore, the two approaches mentioned above barely serves our purpose of enhancing the circular photogalvanic effect.
+Therefore, the two approaches mentioned above barely serve our purpose of enhancing the circular photogalvanic effect.